How to Say "bush" in Spanish

 Examples

-The rabbit quickly hid under the bush.
+The rabbit quickly hid behind a thick bush.

 El perro se escondió entre el mato para evitar la lluvia.